Raku/atom-language/CONTRIBUTING.md

 I do this in the hope that I can ease the barrier of entry into development on this project and share some of the things I have learned.
-Atom doesn't have documentation on creating grammars, so I hope this to become a great resource for others need who may wish to contribute.
+Atom doesn't have documentation on creating grammars, so I hope this to become a great resource for others who may wish to contribute.

 ### Installing for Development
 1. Clone the Github repository into any folder you wish.